-During oral argument, Washington noted that "Energy refused to disclose more information unless we agreed the information would be subject to ER 408, treated as an offer and compromise."

-The Court finds that any reporting requirements should not be subject to protection under Rule 408 because the reporting requirements are pursuant to the Consent Decree and do not constitute settlement offers.
-Instead, DOE will be providing information as it agreed to in the Consent Decree and as required by mandatory Consent Decree terms.
+During oral argument, Washington noted that "Energy refused to disclose more information unless we agreed the information would be subject to ER 408, treated as an offer and compromise."363 providing information as it agreed to in the Consent Decree and as required by mandatory Consent Decree terms.
 If DOE attempts to avoid its reporting requirements by invoking Rule 408 in the future, Washington may petition the Court for an expedited hearing during which the Court will resolve any issue arising out of the instant dispute in open court and on the record subject to public scrutiny.